Confined and deconfined chaos in classical spin systems: Superintegrability in the XX central spin model at the zero energy

 Accounting for the constant magnitude $\vec{S}_0 \vdot \vec{S}_0=1$, the motion of the central spin is confined to a great circle on the sphere perpendicular to the axis of the mean field.
 The motion is parameterized by $\alpha_0(t)$, the angle between $\vec{S}_0$ and the $z$-axis,

 The angle $\alpha_0(t)$ does not increase uniformly in time; indeed, there are trajectories in which $\vb{S}_0$ only explores a part of the great circle for all times.

-The motion of every environment spin is also restricted to a circle on the Bloch sphere.
-Each environment spin experiences a field in the $xy$-plane along the constant axle determined by $(S_0^x, S_0^y, 0) \propto (I_0, 1, 0)$.
-Although the magnitude and sign of the field along this axle vary with time, the direction is unchanged.
+The motion of every environment spin is also restricted to a circle on the unit sphere.
+Each environment spin experiences a field in the $xy$-plane along the constant axis determined by $(S_0^x, S_0^y, 0) \propto (I_0, 1, 0)$.
+Although the magnitude and sign of the field vary with time, the direction is unchanged.
 Consequently, the angle between $\vec{S}_j$ and the constant axis is a constant of the motion:

 We can explicitly check that $I_j$ is conserved using $\dot{S_j^x}=g_j S^y_0S_j^z$ and $\dot{S_j^y}=-g_j S^x_0S_j^z$:

 As in the case of the central spin, each environment spin's motion is parameterized by a single angle, $\alpha_j(t)$.
 This is the angle between the $z$-axis and the spin's projection on the plane perpendicular to $(I_0,1,0)$: